About the School of Professional And Career Education

 Associate Professor of Public Administration

-Dr. Sandra Schrouder is an Assistant Professor of Public Administration at Barry University.
+Dr. Sandra Schrouder is an Associate Professor of Public Administration.
 She received a BA (Honors) degree from the University of the West Indies, an MBA from Nova Southeastern University and a PhD in Public Administration from Florida Atlantic University.

-Dr. Schrouder is also active in the community serving on the community relations board of North Broward Hospital (Broward Health); she is the co-chair of the umbrella organization for Jamaican alumni associations operating in Florida (The Coalition of Jamaican Alumni Associations of Florida (CJAAF) Inc.), and she co-edits its newsletter the Coalition Monthly.
+Dr. Schrouder is active in the community: she is a member of the community relations board for North Broward Hospital (Broward Health); a member of the City of Parkland's Parks & Recreation Advisory Board; and co-chair of the umbrella organization for Jamaican alumni associations in Florida – the Coalition of Jamaican Alumni Associations of Florida.

 Dr. Robert Scully